-Despite the misconception that all real estate sponsors are “deep-pocketed” with abundant access to capital, the reality is that most only have a fraction of their own equity invested into any one real estate endeavor.
-Generally, most multifamily real estate deals are financed using some combination of debt and equity, with the lion’s share of the equity invested by third-party passive investors.
+Despite the misconception that all real estate sponsors are “deep-pocketed” with ample access to capital.
+The reality is that most only have a fraction of their own equity invested into any one real estate endeavor.
+Typically, people finance most multifamily real estate transactions with a mix of debt and equity.
+This is with the lion’s share of the equity that is invested by third-party passive investors.

 How Real Estate Sponsors Make Money